 Today, CDNIS ranks as one of Hong Kong’s most esteemed and well-respected international schools with a student population of over 1,850 and a teaching body of over 170 staff.
 The cornerstone of the school's success is a rigorous academic programme, a modern IT infrastructure, a focus on performing arts and unbounded opportunities in sporting arenas.
 The school makes a point of employing the finest available staff from Hong Kong, Canada and around the world and providing them with the best teaching resources available.

 The Honorary Patron of the School is the Chief Secretary for Administration, HKSAR Government, and the Honorary President is the Consul General of Canada in Hong Kong.
-The School is also supported by the Canadian Chamber of Commerce, the Chinese Canadian Association and the Canadian Club of Hong Kong, with representatives of each of these organisations sitting as ex-officio Governors on the CDNIS Board.
+The School is also supported by the Canadian Chamber of Commerce, the Chinese Canadian Association and the Canadian Club of Hong Kong.
 The Board Members volunteer their time and expertise, set policies and oversee the operations of one of Asia's finest educational institutions.

 © 2011 Canadian International School of Hong Kong Ltd. All rights reserved.